talk2rajeev/flat-ui/README.md

 ## Jawa-ui

-Jawa-Ui framework helps developers build consistent user interfaces effortlessly.
+Jawa-ui is React and TypeScript based UI component library.
+It helps developers build consistent user interfaces effortlessly.
 It has all the basic ui components.

 ### installation